• Skip to primary navigation

 How to calculate arm span

-We found my 6 year old’s arm span did equal his height and my 4 year old was a little taller than hers.
+We found my 6-year-old’s arm span did equal his height, and my 4-year-old was a little taller than hers.

-What is ape index?
+What is the ape index?

 Ape index is the ratio of arm span relative to their height.
 So my little boy had an ape index of 1.